2015 Parramatta shooting: Shooting

-On 2 October 2015, a 15-year-old boy carried a S&W .38 revolver to the street outside NSW Police Headquarters at Parramatta, walking past an unarmed plainclothes female detective.
+On 2 October 2015, a 15-year-old boy carried a S&W .38 revolver to the street outside NSW Police Headquarters at Parramatta, walking past an unarmed plain clothes female detective.
 At 4:30 p.m., the assailant killed 58-year-old unarmed police civilian accountant Curtis Cheng as he was walking out of the building.
 The shooter remained at the scene and continued firing into the police headquarters.
 He was shot dead by one of three special constables who responded to the shooting.

 Perpetrator

-Farhad Khalil Mohammad Jabar (25 January 2000 – 2 October 2015), an Iranian-born boy of Iraqi Kurdish background, was identified as the shooter.
+Farhad Khalil Mohammad Jabar (25 January 2000 – 2 October 2015, age 15), an Iranian-born boy of Iraqi Kurdish background, was identified as the shooter.
 He was not known to police, and just prior to the attack he had visited a local mosque, where he listened to a lecture by extremist Islamist group Hizb ut-Tahrir.
 A report by Peter Lloyd on PM argued that Jabar had visited Bukhari House, which promotes the views of Feiz Mohammad.

 Jabar lived in North Parramatta and was a Year 10 student at Arthur Phillip High School.
 He was in the same year as a student who in 2014 flew an ISIL flag through Western Sydney.
 He was described by classmates as quiet, often upset-looking, solitary, obedient, humble, occasionally bullied, and good at basketball.
 His neighbours called him a "normal" kid.

 Investigations into Jabar's motivations for the attack were ongoing, but it is suspected "there was some influence" that was of an ideological, religious, or political nature.

 Jabar was buried in the Islamic section of Rookwood Cemetery.

 Aftermath

 ABC News reported that Farhad Jabar's older sister, Shadi Jabar Khalil Mohammad, went missing on 1 October and may have flown out of the country to Istanbul.
 It was subsequently reported that she was thought to be in Syria.
-In May 2016, the Australian Government was advised by the US Government that she had been killed by a US air-strike on 22 April 2016 in al Bab, near Aleppo in Syria.
+In Syria, she used the nom de guerre Umm Issa al-Amrikiah.
+In May 2016, the Australian Government was advised by the US Government that she had been killed by a US airstrike on 22 April 2016 in Al-Bab, near Aleppo in Syria.

 Cheng's funeral was held at St Mary's Cathedral, Sydney on 17 October 2015.
 The service was attended by his family, senior politicians and police officers, and 1500 mourners.
 A guard of honour lined the cathedral steps and the road outside.

 In November 2015, the Four Corners TV program ran an episode entitled Plan of Attack: The making of a teenage terrorist which documented the chronology of related events prior to the Parramatta shooting.
 The program covered the roles of: Abdul Nacer Benbrika, Faheem Khalid Lodhi, Khaled Sharrouf, Jihadi Jake and detailed the 2005 Sydney terrorism plot, the Holsworthy Barracks terror plot and the 2014 Endeavour Hills stabbings.

 In 2016, the NSW Police Headquarters was renamed to the Curtis Cheng Centre in honor of the victim of the shooting.

 Jabar's older brother, his wife and daughter said they intended to move back to Iraq.
 Subsequently, they left Australia.